RunOnYourOwn/TurfTrack/docs/status.md

 - Weather data ingestion and deduplication (no duplicate fetches for same location)
 - Celery Beat and Worker setup for scheduled and manual weather updates
 - Logging for weather fetch logic and deduplication
+- Task status API endpoints exposed and ready for frontend integration

 ## In Progress